JianpanHuang/DMPLF/README.md

 # DMPLF
-This repository contains the code and simulation data for our paper titled "Comparing Multi-Pool Lorentzian Fitting Methods for Creatine CEST Quantification in the Human Brain at Clinical 3T: A Validation Study Using MRS."
+This repository contains the code and simulation data for our paper titled "Comparing Multi-Pool Lorentzian Fitting Methods for Creatine CEST Quantification in the Human Brain at 3T: A Validation Study Using MRS."

 The performance of DMPLF and MPLF on the same simulated CEST data set containing 5000 Z-spectra.